1973–74 San Diego Conquistadors season: Supplemental draft

+The Wilt Chamberlain Saga and Other Notable Things

-On September 26, 1973, the Conquistadors signed Wilt Chamberlain to a three-year, $1.8 million contract as the team's player-coach.
-The Los Angeles Lakers promptly went to court and won a ruling that Chamberlain could only play professional basketball for the Lakers, but the court did allow Chamberlain to coach the Conquistadors.
-Stan Albeck was hired as the Conquistadors' assistant coach and as the team's Director of Player Personnel.
-As events played out, Albeck often acted as the team's head coach during Chamberlain's erratic absences.
+On September 26, 1973, the Conquistadors signed legendary Hall of Fame-caliber center Wilt Chamberlain to a three-year, $1.8 million contract to become the team's player-coach.
+However, the Los Angeles Lakers, who had a contract with Chamberlain that was still going on with him at the time, promptly went to court against the ABA and the Conquistadors and subsequently won a ruling that Chamberlain could only play professional basketball for the Lakers while his contract with them was ongoing, though the courts did allow Chamberlain to be the head coach for the Conquistadors instead.
+Not long after that, Stan Albeck was hired as the Conquistadors' assistant coach and as the team's Director of Player Personnel.
+However, as the season further played out for the franchise, Albeck often acted as the team's head coach during Chamberlain's erratic absences, which included him missing a game to promote his own biography at the time.

-Also during the preseason the Conquistadors signed Travis "Machine Gun" Grant to the roster.
+Also during the preseason, the Conquistadors signed Travis "Machine Gun" Grant from the Lakers onto the roster, despite his ABA draft rights being held by the Utah Stars at the time of the 1972 ABA draft.

-During the preseason the Conquistadors were an anomaly in that they, unlike other ABA teams, did not play any exhibition games against NBA teams.
+During the preseason period, the Conquistadors were an anomaly amongst the entire ABA in that, unlike other ABA teams, they did not play any exhibition games against NBA teams whatsoever that season (though they would play preseason games against other NBA teams in later seasons).